 In contact with water, materials can react through hydration, hydrolysis, or ion-exchange, which can ultimately lead to the dissolution of the material.
 Although reactivity is sometimes beneficial (e.g., for bioactive glasses), it often limits the performances of materials over time (e.g., alkali-silica reaction in concrete or dissolution of nuclear waste immobilization glasses).
 Hence, there is a strong interest in understanding, predicting, and stimulating/mitigating the reactivity of materials.

-To tackle this problem, the PARISlab relies on novel reactive molecular dynamics simulations, which permit us to model the chemical interaction between a material and a solvent.
-We also work towards the development of predictive models linking the topology of materials’ surface and bulk to their reactivity and dissolution rate.
+To tackle this problem, the PARISlab relies on novel reactive molecular dynamics simulations, which allow us to model the chemical interaction between a material and a solvent.
+We also work towards the development of predictive models linking the topology of materials’ surface and bulk atomic structure to their reactivity and dissolution kinetics.

 As out-of-equilibrium materials, glasses or cementitious materials tend to “age” or “relax”, that is, their properties tend to change over time.
 For glasses, this can result in pixel misalignments in large OLED TV screens, whereas, for concrete, aging can manifest through long-term creep, i.e., delayed deformations under constant load.
 Aging can also affect chalcogenide phase-change materials (used to store data), wherein resistance can drift over time.
-Recently, it has been found that atomic networks showing an optimal topology, i.e., rigid but free of eigen-stress, tend to feature weak aging over time.
+Recently, we found that atomic networks showing an optimal topology, i.e., which are rigid but free of eigenstress, tend to feature a minimum propensity for aging over time.